Christopher P Konrad

 Nutrient attenuation in rivers and streams, Puget Sound Basin, Washington

 Nutrients such as nitrogen and phosphorus are important for aquatic ecosystem health.
 Excessive amounts of nutrients, however, can make aquatic ecosystems harmful for biota because enhanced growth and decay cycles of aquatic algae can reduce dissolved oxygen in the water.
-In Puget Sound marine waters, low dissolved oxygen concentrations are...Sheibley, Rich W.; Konrad, Christopher P.; Black, Robert W.
+In Puget Sound marine waters, low dissolved oxygen concentrations are...Sheibley, Richard W.; Konrad, Christopher P.; Black, Robert W.